 1 Paul and Timothy, bondservants of Christ Jesus, to all the saints in Christ Jesus living in Philippi, together with the overseers and deacons: 2 Grace to you and peace from God our Father and the Lord Jesus Christ.

-Paul’s Gratitude and Prayer
+Gratitude and Prayer

-21 For to me, to live is Christ, and to die is gain.
-22 If, however, I should live on in the flesh, that will mean fruitful labor for me.
-And so I do not know what to prefer,2 23 but am hard-pressed between the two, having a desire to depart and be with Christ (for that is far better for me), 24 yet knowing that to remain on in the flesh is necessary for you.
-25 And so, being convinced of this, I know that I will indeed remain and continue with you all for your progress and joy in the faith, 26 so that your rejoicing3 over me may abound in Christ Jesus through my coming to you again.
+21 For to me to live is Christ, and to die is gain.
+22 If, however, I stay on in the flesh, it will mean fruitful labor for me.
+Thus, I don’t know which to prefer,8 23 but find myself9 hard-pressed between the two, having a desire to depart and be with Christ (for that is far better for me), 24 yet knowing that to stay on in the flesh is necessary for you.
+25 But since I am convinced of the latter, I know I will indeed stay on and continue with you all for your progress and joy in the faith, 26 so that your rejoicing10 over me may abound in Christ Jesus through my coming to you again.

-- Or distinguish between things that differ
+- Or the things that excel

 - Or choose

 - Lit am

 2 If then there is any encouragement in Christ, any comfort stemming from love,1 any fellowship granted by the Spirit2— if there is any affection and compassion— 2 make my joy complete by being of the same mind and the same love, united in spirit and intent on one goal.
 3 Do nothing out of selfish ambition or hollow boasting; rather, in all humility3 you should think of one another as more important4 than yourselves.
 4 Each of you should pursue not only his own interests, but those of others as well.